 We will only need the crew who are already at the soundstage location to shoot everything we need, plus a few key personnel like the Director and DP.
 They can travel to the soundstage with Chris.

-In terms of our schedule, while Chris, the Director, and DP are en route, we can use a Second Unit to shoot the Flashback scene back at Alabama House.
+In terms of schedule, while Chris, the Director, and DP are en route, we can use a Second Unit to shoot the Flashback scene at Alabama House.

-In this way, we should be able to get the entire sequence shot in a single day.
+This way, we should be able to shoot the entire sequence in a single day.

 8. Wrapping up

-To recap, when scheduling, remember to try to keep things smooth and easy.
+To recap, when creating a shooting schedule, remember to try to keep things smooth and easy.

-Shoot everything that happens in one location before moving to another one.
+Shoot everything that happens in one location at the same time before moving to another location.